Kathryn Keller: Early life and education

 Keller received her Bachelor of Arts degree in Fine Arts and English from Sewanee: The University of the South, Tennessee in 1974.
 She then took a Painting and Drawing Class at the Arkansas Arts Center in Little Rock, Arkansas in 1977.
 She enrolled in the Art Students League of New York in New York and took a painting and drawing class there from 1979 to 1980, and then at the New Orleans Academy of Fine Arts, New Orleans, Louisiana from 2005 to 2013.

 Career

 Keller grew up in the Southern United States.
-Over the past twenty-five years, she has been artist focusing on landscapes, people, and homes, created from life.
+Over the past twenty-five years, she has been an artist focusing on landscapes, people, and homes, created from life.

-Keller's work is featured in galleries all over the country.
-Currently, her art is represented by LeMieux Galleries in New Orleans and throughout the state of Louisiana.
-In Atlanta, Georgia, her work is being represented by Spalding Nix Fine Art Gallery.
+Keller's work is featured in galleries across the United States.
+Currently, her art is represented by LeMieux Galleries in New Orleans and elsewhere in Louisiana.
+In Atlanta, Georgia, her work is represented by Spalding Nix Fine Art Gallery.

-Keller has exhibited her work numerous times in other states as well, including Texas, Kentucky, Mississippi, New Mexico, and New York.
-In addition, her work is in the permanent collection of over 11 different museums including the Alexandria Museum of Art in Louisiana, the Georgia Museum of Art in Georgia, the Greenville Museum of Art in Greenville, North Carolina, and the Wichita Falls Museum of Art in Wichita Falls, Texas.
+Keller has exhibited her work numerous times in other states, including Texas, Kentucky, Mississippi, New Mexico, and New York.
+In addition, her work is in the permanent collections of more than 11 museums, including the Alexandria Museum of Art in Louisiana, the Georgia Museum of Art in Georgia, the Greenville Museum of Art in Greenville, North Carolina, and the Wichita Falls Museum of Art in Wichita Falls, Texas.